unik-name/docs.unikname.network/docs/cli.md

 #### Network cost

-Network fees: 1 UNS by default.
+Network fees: 1 UNIK by default.
 Can be adjusted with `--fee` parameter.

 Service Provider cost: none

 ### `unik:is-disclosed`

 #### Introduction
-Check if UNIK has one or more disclosed explicit value.
+Check if UNIKNAME has one or more disclosed explicit value.

 #### Arguments
 - `TARGET` (required): @unikname token ID or the @unikname with [the format of a DID](/cheatsheet.html#did-decentralized-identifier).
 See examples below for more information.

 #### Parameters

-- `--confirmed` (optional): Minimum number of confirmation since the last update of the UNIK required to return the value.
+- `--confirmed` (optional): Minimum number of confirmation since the last update of the UNIKNAME required to return the value.
 Default value is 3.
 - `-m, --chainmeta` (optional): Output chain meta data related to the data itself.
 - `-f, --format` `{json|yaml|raw, json}`: Specify how to format the output [json|yaml|raw].
 Default to Json.